Volkswagen: 2000–2016: Further expansion

-In May 2011, Volkswagen completed Chattanooga Assembly in Chattanooga, Tennessee.
-The Chattanooga Assembly plant marked VW's first plant since the plant at New Stanton was closed down.
-The facility has produced Volkswagen cars and SUVs specifically designed for the North American markets, beginning with the Passat B7 in 2011.
+In May 2011, Volkswagen completed the Chattanooga Assembly Plant in Chattanooga, Tennessee.
+The construction of the plant marked VW's first since the plant at New Stanton was closed in 1988.
+The Chattanooga facility has produced Volkswagen cars and SUVs specifically designed for the North American markets, beginning with the Passat B7 in 2011.
 The company recently announced plans to expand further by investing $900 million to add floor space to the factory.

 The VW XL1 began a limited production run in 2013.
-The XL1 is a lightweight and fuel-efficient two-person vehicle (only 795 kg).
+The XL1 is a lightweight and fuel-efficient two-person vehicle (weighing only 795 kg).

 On 14 September 2016, Volkswagen announced its partnership with three Israeli cybersecurity experts to create a new company, Cymotive, dedicated to automotive security.

 Volkswagen emissions scandal

-2015 saw the company engulfed in scandal: the Volkswagen emissions scandal, sometimes known as Dieselgate or Emissionsgate, began in September 2015, when the United States Environmental Protection Agency (EPA) issued a notice of violation of the Clean Air Act to German automaker Volkswagen Group.
+2015 saw the company engulfed in the Volkswagen emissions scandal, sometimes known as Dieselgate or Emissionsgate.
+The scandal began in September 2015, when the United States Environmental Protection Agency (EPA) issued a notice of violation of the Clean Air Act to the Volkswagen Group.
 The agency had found that Volkswagen had intentionally programmed turbocharged direct injection (TDI) diesel engines to activate their emissions controls only during laboratory emissions testing, which caused the vehicles' output to meet US standards during regulatory testing.
 However, the vehicles emitted up to 40 times more in real-world driving.
 Volkswagen deployed this software in about 11 million cars worldwide, including 500,000 in the United States, in model years 2009 through 2015.

 In June 2016, Volkswagen agreed to a settlement of up to $14.7 billion to resolve allegations of cheating emissions tests and deceiving customers on 2.0-liter diesel vehicles.
 The settlement included provisions for Volkswagen to buy back or modify affected vehicles, compensate consumers, and invest in environmental mitigation and zero-emission vehicle technology.
-This agreement represented one of the largest consumer class-action settlements in U.S. history.
+This agreement represented one of the largest consumer class-action settlements in US history.

-The Volkswagen Atlas, a large crossover SUV, began production in late 2016, and aimed to help end several years of losses for Volkswagen in the United States, the world's second-largest auto market.
+The Volkswagen Atlas, a large crossover SUV, began production in late 2016, and aimed to help end several years of losses for Volkswagen in the United States, the world's second largest auto market.